anand-swaroop-git/UNO/README.md

 >4.
 API Gateway API Resources, HTTP Proxy Integration and Deployment.
 >5.
 IAM Role

+To make it easier to test, have commented out the remote backend config in Terraform.

-Manual intervention is required for two actions (Time constraint):
+>Manual intervention is only required for two actions Cognito configuration (Time constraint):
->6.
-Cognito configuration

-Terraform is using **encrypted** S3 as it's remote backend.

 # Steps for Deployment